 Deployment Image Servicing and Management tool Version: 10.0.14393.0 Details for image : F:\sources\install.esd Index : 1 Name : Windows 10 Pro Description : Windows 10 Pro Size : 14,747,431,455 bytes WIM Bootable : No Architecture : x64 Hal : Version : 10.0.14393 ServicePack Build : 0 ServicePack Level : 0 Edition : Professional Installation : Client ProductType : WinNT ProductSuite : Terminal Server System Root : WINDOWS Directories : 19070 Files : 103878 Created : 7/16/2016 - 8:35:47 PM Modified : 8/3/2016 - 3:15:18 AM Languages : en-US (Default)

-If you’re using Windows 7, using the above DISM command-line with the
+If you’re using Windows 7, running the above DISM command-line with the

-.esdfile name parameter may throw the following error:An attempt was made to load a program with an incorrect format.
+.esdfile name parameter would throw the following error:An attempt was made to load a program with an incorrect format.

 The DISM log file can be found at C:\Windows\Logs\DISM\dism.log